Mairu/meteor-electrify-client/README.md

 # Electrify Meteor Client

-This is the client for communication with an the Electron part of an electrified app.
+This is the client for communication with an the Electron part of an electrified Meteor app, that was created using the meteor-electrify package.

 ## Integrating the client